1. Home

 The Poughkeepsie Bridge, inaugurated in 1888, provided a permanent crossing over the Hudson River at Poughkeepsie, north of Beacon’s NY&NE car float.
 The Central New England & Western Railroad, which owned the bridge, subsequently incorporated the Dutchess County Railroad in 1890, completing it in 1892 to forge a connection from the bridge to the NY&NE at Hopewell Junction.

-The NY&NE experienced ultimate bankruptcy on December 27, 1893, followed by its reorganization on August 26, 1895, as the New England Railroad.
-Subsequently, the New York, New Haven & Hartford secured a 99-year lease on July 1, 1898.
+The NY&NE declared bankruptcy on December 27, 1893 and was reorganized on August 26, 1895, as the New England Railroad.
+Subsequently, New Haven secured a 99-year lease on July 1, 1898.
 In 1908, the New England Railroad was formally folded into the New Haven.

 The history of the New York & New England Railroad is a testament to the transformative power of railroads in the 19th and early 20th centuries.
 From its initial formation through mergers and consolidation, to its eventual decline and absorption, the railroad encapsulates the challenges and triumphs of an era defined by industrialization and economic development.